skuid/skuid-labs/experiments/customComponents/v1/progressIndicator/README.md

 After the component pack loads within the Composer, drag the Progress Indicator into the canvas.

 1. Connect this Progress Indicator to a Tab Set or Wizard component using that component's unique Id.
-1. Add one step in your Progress Indicator to correspond to each tab in your Tab Set or step in your Wizard.
-(You can click on an Indicator step to change its name or enter a descriptive title, e.g. "Create Contact," "Create Related Cases," "Confirm," etc.).
+1. Add one step in your Progress Indicator to correspond to each tab in your Tab Set or step in your Wizard. **Note that these steps are not added automatically.**
+1. Click on an Indicator step to change its name or enter a descriptive title, e.g. "Create Contact," "Create Related Cases," "Confirm," etc.
 1. Choose the color in which you want the user's current tab/step to be shown.
 1. Choose the color for previous steps.
 1. Choose the color for future steps.